IGM's Page and Diary

 Vytas Paskunas came to us from Lithuania when in 1992 when his country was just emerging from years under Soviet control.
 He writes modestly of his achievements.
 He achieved five 'A' grades at 'A Level' and went on to achieve a First in Maths at Cambridge.
 He is now a Professor of Mathematics in Bielefeld, Germany.
 Here is a letter from him.
 In Vytas's case these most certainly are 'Days I'll remember all my life'.

 Jesus Silva was with us for several summers in the 1970s as a student and the 1980s as a helper.
-He was the Spanish Ambassador to Panama and is now Ambassador to Venezuela.
+He was the Spanish Ambassador to Panama, then to Venezuela and is now the Spanish Consul ion Cape Town, South Africa.
 Here is a link to a newspaper interview he gave when he was Ambassador to Jamaica.
 My boys and I were his guests at his residence in Kingston a few years ago.

 Articles and information on other VacStuds students gratefully received.